Bellringers: Benefits, Uses and 30 Example Questions

 In today's fast-paced educational landscape, teachers are constantly seeking effective strategies to maximize student engagement and promote active learning.

-One tried and true method is the implementation of "Do-Nows" in the classroom.
-A Do-Now, also known as a warm-up or bell-ringer, is a short activity or question presented at the beginning of each class session.
+One tried and true method is the implementation of bellringers in the classroom.
+A bellringer, also known as a warm-up or do-now, is a short activity or question presented at the beginning of each class session.

-In this article, we will explore the benefits of using Do-Nows, discuss various types of activities, and provide great questions to use for Do-Nows that settle students into learning.
+In this article, we will explore the benefits of using bellringers, discuss various types of activities, and provide great questions to use for warm-ups that settle students into learning.

 Set the stage for learning